-Early into the internship, students are required to write an Organisation Analysis in essay format on their community partners through research and first-hand observation.
+Early into the internship, students are required to write an Organisation Analysis in essay format or as a photo essay on their community partners through research and first-hand observation.
 In this assignment, students should review the development, work environment, personnel, and operation of the organisation; develop models and theories to capture the functioning and development of the organisation; and account for the ways in which the organisation responds to and bring about changes.
-Please refer to the "Important Dates" on page 9-10 for due dates.
+Please refer to the "Important Dates" on page 10-11 for due dates.